0xharib/0xharib.github.io/_posts/2023-01-31-data-groening.md

 The State releases this info:

-*Around 17,000 individuals across locations, age groups & gender were vaccinated.*
+*Around 17,000 individuals, across locations, age groups & gender were vaccinated.*
-*The incidence of covid amongst these individuals over a period of 3 months post vaccination was compared with unvaccinated individuals from the same locations/demographics*
+*The incidence of covid amongst these vaccinated individuals over a period of 3 months post-vaccination was compared with incidence amongst unvaccinated individuals from the same locations/demographics*
 *We note that the difference in covid incidence was statistically insignificant.*
-*The results of the survey are presented herein.*
+*The results of the survey are presented here.*
 *We recommend that everyone get vaccinated as soon as possible*

 You pull out the raw data and this is what you see: